EXTRADEEN/My-second-repository/io_redirections_and_filters/README.md

 9-duplicate_last_line - is a script that duplicates the last line of file "iacta" 10-no_more_js - is a script that deletes all the regular files (not the directories) with a ".js" extension that are present in the current directory and all its subfolders
-11-directories - is script that counts the number of directories an sub-directories in the current directory
+11-directories - is script that counts the number of directories an sub-directories in the current directory 12-newests_file - is a script that displays the 10 newest files in the current directory 13-unique - is na script that takes a list of words as input and prints only words that appear exactly once